-- If a DHCP server assigns the IP address, the IP address appears on the boot screen. - If a static IP address is assigned, use that IP address. - c.
-Enter the iLO login name and password, and then click Log In. - d.
-In the navigation tree, click the Remote Console & Media link, and then launch a remote console. - 5.
+- The hostname is on the serial pull tab. - If a DHCP server assigns the IP address, the IP address appears on the boot screen. - If a static IP address is assigned, use that IP address. - The default login credentials are on the serial label pull tab. - c.
+In the side navigation, click the Remote Console & Media link, and then launch a remote console. - 5.
 Press the Power On/Standby button.